emin-okic/d2d-crm/customerdb/Model/Models-README.md

 ## The Types Of Objects

-### The Customer Calendar Object Model
-This object depends on having a customer who can own the calendar events.

-Every customer in the CRM could have calendar events associated with you.
-That would be nice to have because then you could see customer interaction history.

 ### Key Value Item Model
 The single item in a key value pair array.
 Gives more dimensions to an array which is nice sometimes.